How You Can Manage Your Fearful Thoughts

 • Do not take your OCD thought seriously.
 It’s a thought and thoughts come and go.

 • Do not push the OCD thought away.
-It will make it worse.
+It will only make it worse.

-• Acknowledge your current panic situation and find ways to de-escalate.
+• Acknowledge your current panic situation and find ways to reduce your anxiety.

 • Assess the validity of these thoughts by examining supporting and contradicting evidence.